Cardiac Catheterization for Children

 How do I get my child ready for a cardiac catheterization?

-How you get your child ready depends on his or her age.
-If your child is old enough, explain what will happen in a way that he or she will understand.
-You might ask the doctor, nurse, or a child-life specialist to explain the procedure to your child.
+How you get your child ready will depend on their age.
+If your child is old enough, explain what will happen in a way that they will understand.
+You might ask the healthcare provider, nurse, or a child-life specialist to explain the procedure to your child.
 Before your child's catheterization, you should:

-- Make sure your child has stopped eating or drinking at a certain time before the procedure.
+- Follow any directions your child is given for not eating or drinking before the procedure.

 - Try to keep your child healthy to prevent postponing the catheterization.
 Keep your child away from people with fevers, colds, or other viruses.

-- Let the doctor know if your child gets sick before the procedure.
+- Let the provider know if your child gets sick before the procedure.

 What happens during cardiac catheterization for a child?

-Your child's doctor will discuss the risks and benefits of the procedure with you.
+Your child's healthcare provider will discuss the risks and benefits of the procedure with you.
 You will also need to give written permission (informed consent) to do the procedure.

 The procedure is done in a cardiac catheterization lab in a hospital.
-Your child's doctor and a specially trained staff of nurses and technicians will be there during the procedure.
+Your child's provider and a specially trained staff of nurses and technicians will be there during the procedure.

-Your child is either given medicine to help him or her relax (sedation).
-Or your child will get general anesthesia so he or she is asleep during the procedure.
-Once in the cath lab, he or she will lie on a small table with a lot of equipment nearby.
+Your child may be given medicine to help them relax (sedation).
+Or your child will get general anesthesia so they are asleep during the procedure.
+Once in the cardiac catheterization lab, they will lie on a small table with equipment nearby.
 In general, here is what will happen:

 - The healthcare team will give your child an injection of numbing medicine (local anesthetic) in the area where the catheter is going to be inserted.
 This is usually the groin.
 But other blood vessels may be used instead such as the vessels in the neck or bellybutton.

-- The doctor will put a special tube (sheath) into the blood vessel.
-The doctor puts the catheter through the sheath.
+- The healthcare provider will put a special tube (sheath) into the blood vessel.
+The provider puts the catheter through the sheath.
 Sometimes more than one catheter is used.

-- The doctor guides the catheter through the blood vessel to the heart.
-The doctor uses moving X-rays (fluoroscopy) to help see where the catheter is.
+- The provider guides the catheter through the blood vessel to the heart.
+The provider uses moving X-rays (fluoroscopy) to help see where the catheter is.

 - Take blood samples and measure oxygen levels in each of the 4 heart chambers and each blood vessel